nathsou/Girafe/README.md

  ### Term Rewriting Systems infrastructure

-Girafe provides a set of tools based on a minimal [term rewriting systems](https://en.wikipedia.org/wiki/Rewriting) language that can be interpreted or even compiled to various targets.
+Girafe provides a set of tools based on a minimal [term rewriting systems](https://en.wikipedia.org/wiki/Rewriting) language that can be interpreted or compiled to various targets.

 See the examples/ folder for small demos.